 On January 1, 2012, Brad Farrell assumed the role of our Chief Financial Officer and Treasurer.
 In September 2011, we had previously announced that Mr. Farrell's appointment would occur in January 2012.
-Mr. Jeffrey Stolt, who departed from the role of Chief Financial Officer effective January 1, 2012, will continue to serve as Partner and Chief Financial Officer of Pine River Capital Management L.P., the parent of PRCM Advisers LLC, our external manager.
+Mr. Jeffrey Stolt, who departed from the role of Chief Financial Officer effective January 1, 2012, will continue to serve as Partner and Chief Financial Officer of Pine River.

-Book Value

-Our GAAP book value per diluted common share was \$9.30 at September 30, 2011.
-Since the end of the third quarter, the market has seen bid-offer spreads on non-Agency RMBS widen and non-Agency RMBS prices have generally declined as a result of this market volatility.
-Our book value has declined since the end of the third quarter as a result of these negative trends in the non-Agency RMBS market.

-THE OFFERING
+Public Offering

+On January 17, 2012, we completed a public offering in which we sold 39,100,000 shares of our common stock for net proceeds of \$354.5 million, after deducting underwriting discounts and estimated offering expenses.
+As of early February 2012, we had substantially deployed the capital raised from this offering.
-Common stock offered by us(1) 34,000,000 shares.

-Common stock outstanding after this offering(1) 174,596,708 shares.

-Use of proceeds We expect to receive net proceeds from the sale of the common stock of approximately \$308,200,000, after deducting underwriting discounts and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$354,482,500, after deducting underwriting discounts and estimated offering expenses.
+THE OFFERING Common stock offered by us (1) 30,000,000 shares.
+Common stock outstanding after this offering (1) 209,703,466 shares.
+Use of proceeds We expect to receive net proceeds from the sale of the common stock of approximately \$, after deducting underwriting discounts and estimated offering expenses.
+If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$, after deducting underwriting discounts and estimated offering expenses.
 We plan to use the net proceeds from this offering to fund purchases of our target assets and for general corporate purposes.
 Prior to the time we have fully used the net proceeds of this offering, we may fund our quarterly dividends out of such net proceeds.
 See "Use of Proceeds."

-Distribution policy

-To satisfy the requirements to qualify as a REIT and generally not be subject to U.S. federal income and excise tax, we intend to continue to pay regular quarterly dividends of all or substantially all of our taxable income to holders of our common stock out of assets legally available therefor.
+Distribution policy To satisfy the requirements to qualify as a REIT and generally not be subject to U.S. federal income and excise tax, we intend to continue to pay regular quarterly dividends of all or substantially all of our taxable income to holders of our common stock out of assets legally available therefor.
 U.S. federal income tax law requires that a REIT distribute with respect to each year at least 90% of its REIT taxable income, determined without regard to the deduction for dividends paid and excluding any net capital gain.
-See "U.S.

-Federal Income Tax Considerations" in the accompanying prospectus.
+See "U.S. Federal Income Tax Considerations" in the accompanying prospectus.
 The timing and amount of any dividends we pay to holders of our common stock will be at the discretion of our board of directors and will depend upon various factors, including our actual and projected results of operations, financial condition, liquidity and business, our debt and preferred stock covenants, maintenance of our REIT qualification, applicable provisions of the Maryland General Corporation Law, or MGCL, and such other factors as our board of directors deems relevant.
 Listing Our common stock is listed on the NYSE under the symbol "TWO."
 Risk Factors Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page S-4 of this prospectus supplement for a discussion of some of the risks relating to investment in our common stock.
+See " Risk Factors " beginning on page S-5 of this prospectus supplement for a discussion of some of the risks relating to investment in our common stock.
 You should also carefully read and consider the information set forth under the headings "Item 1A.
-Risk Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 and our quarterly reports on Form 10-Q for the quarters ended June 30, 2011 and September 30, 2011 and all other information in this prospectus supplement and the accompanying prospectus before investing in our common stock.

-(1) We have granted the underwriters a 30-day option to purchase up to 5,100,000 additional shares of our common stock.
-Unless otherwise indicated, all share amounts in this prospectus supplement assume no exercise of the underwriters' option or exercise of any outstanding warrants to purchase our common stock.
+Risk Factors" beginning on page 11 of our Annual Report on Form 10-K for the year ended December 31, 2010 and our quarterly reports on Form 10-Q for the quarters ended June 30, 2011 and September 30, 2011 and all other information in this prospectus supplement and the accompanying prospectus before investing in our common stock. on to purchase up to 4,500,000 additional shares of our common stock.
+Unless otherwise indicated, all share amounts of the underwriters' option or exercise of any outstanding warrants to purchase our common stock.